Hebian station: Station Floorings

 The station has two floors with a total construction area of approximately 23,000 square meters.
 The ground floor is the station entrance and exit, and is surrounded by Helong 1st Road, Yunkang Road, Helong 1st Cross Road and adjacent buildings.
 The first underground floor is the station concourse; the second underground floor is the Line 14 platform.

 Concourse

 The station concourse is equipped with ticket vending machines and an intelligent customer service center.
 To facilitate pedestrian access, the east side of the concourse is designated as a paid area.
 Within this area, dedicated elevators, escalators, and stairs provide easy access to the platforms.

 Platforms

 The station has an island platform located underground on Helong 1st Road.
 Toilets and a nursing room are located at the Helong end of the platform.

 In addition, a pair of sidings is located at the north end of the platform.

 Entrances/exits

-The station has 3 points of entry/exit, with Exit B being accessible via elevator.
+The station has 3 points of entry/exit.
+Exit B is equipped with an elevator.